↑

 • 1/2 cup white wine

-• 4 cups vegetable stock (room temperature or warmed on the stove)
+• 4 cups vegetable stock (room temperature or kept warm on the stove)

 • 2 tablespoons unsalted butter